LEAF-BoiseState/WRF_HYDRO-R2/README.md

 <br><br><br>

-## IV.
-Idaho NWM Cut-outs
+## V. Domain Options
-Currently provided cut-outs from the National Water Model and their reference numbers can be displayed by calling
+Currently provided Idaho cut-out domains from the National Water Model and their reference numbers can be displayed by calling
 ```bash
 wh_list_domain